knightsUCF/CarRacing/Log.md

+# Some Major Things to Do from Now

+Here are some major things to do from here:

+- create scoring system, if we run past the collider we get 100 points for passing the car

+- add different types of cars

+- add different speeds to the cars

+- generate cars from further away, perahps fixed with simply making the tile larger

+- add object pooling system for efficiency

+- create four lane high way

+- create biomes

+- create procedural generation for those biomes

 # Cars Coming from Back of Player

 If the player slows down, we want cars to come from the back, especially on a four lane road.